innolitics/rdm/rdm/base/software_plan.md

 A **change request** is a documented specification of a change to be made to the software system.
 Change requests are stored as GitHub issues that are not tagged with the `bug` label.
 All work on the software project should occur in response to approved change requests{% if system.auditor_notes %} [62304:8.2.1]{% endif %}.

-Note that GitHub issues which are tagged with the `obsolete` label are ignored.
+GitHub issues tagged with the `obsolete` label are ignored.

 A **software requirement** is a particular function that the software must support, or some other constraint that the software must fulfill.
-Requirements describe the *what*, while specifications and designs specify the *how*.
+Requirements describe the *what*, while specifications and designs describe the *how*.

 {% block extra_definitions %}{% endblock %}

 ## Development Life Cycle Model

-{{ system.project_name }} will be developed using an agile (i.e., evolutionary/incremental) software development life cycle model.
+{{ system.project_name }} will be developed using an agile software development life cycle model.
 The agile strategy develops the software system using a sequence of builds.
-Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build{% if system.auditor_notes %} [62304:5.1.1]{% endif %}.
+Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build{% if system.auditor_notes %} [62304:5.1.1; by "agile" we mean a combined evolutionary and incremental life cycle model]{% endif %}.

 ## Roles and Responsibilities

-The processes described in this document are designed for a team composed of a project lead and one to eight software developers.
+The activites described in this document are designed for a team composed of a project lead and one to eight software developers.
 One of the software developers shall be assigned the role of the project lead.
 The project lead, working on behalf of the manufacturer, is responsible for the safety and utility of the software system built by the team.

+{# TODO: briefly discussion conviction that software developers are in the best position to perform risk analysis and documentation during development #}

 At least one team member must be trained in risk management{% if system.auditor_notes %} [14971:3.3]{% endif %}.